 MEET OUR TEAM

-Jonathan Kaley-Isley is a space lawyer and cybersecurity expert based in The Netherlands.
-He holds a BA from the University of Florida, a Juris Doctorate from the Illinois Institute of Technology and the Chicago Kent School of Law, and an Advanced LLM in Aviation and Space Law from the University of Leiden.
+Jonathan Kaley-Isley is a space lawyer and cybersecurity expert based in The Hague, Netherlands.
+He holds a BA from the University of Florida, a JD from the Illinois Institute of Technology and the Chicago Kent School of Law, and an Advanced LLM in Aviation and Space Law from the University of Leiden.
 His PhD research is on the use of satellite information as evidence in international courts.

 Jonathan has spent his career at the intersection of law and emerging technologies, directing global information governance, cybersecurity, and privacy programs at Visa, Barclays, Blackrock, and Vanguard.
 He taught computer science and security at the graduate level at the University of Denver, He is the former Director of the Center for Computer-Assisted Legal Instruction, and the former CIO of the National Multiple Sclerosis Society.
 He is also a Certified Information Systems Security Professional (CISSP).